RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 **5. Run long time-scale NVT simulation**
 ######################################################

-One the system has been properly equilibrated we can start running longer time-scale simulations to explore protein-ligand binding scenarios.
+Once the system has been properly equilibrated we can start running longer time-scale simulations to explore protein-ligand binding scenarios.
 Here we will run a 1 ns NVT simulation using the LangevinMiddleIntegrator integrator.

 .. note:: OpenMM MD simulations in general run much faster using a GPU than on the CPU.
 Use platform='CUDA' or platform='OpenCL' to run on the GPU.
+    Using a modern graphics card, 1000 ns simulations should be achievable on a desktop in 1-3 days.

 .. code-block:: python